 The order will now act like any other limit order in the order book and will execute depending on where the market moves.

-Stop Loss is another well-known stop order type, and is a fundamentally a market order triggered at a stop price.
-This means that the once the stop price is met, the order will continue to sell until it has been fully matched or there are no more buy orders in the Order Book.
-This means, depending on market liquidity, there is potential for a series of cascading Stop Loss orders to cause traders to inadvertently sell far below their desired stop price.
+A stop loss is another well-known stop order type, and is a fundamentally a market order triggered at a stop price.
+This means that the once the stop price is met, the order will continue to sell until it has been fully matched or there are no more buy orders in the order book.
+This means, depending on market liquidity, there is potential for a series of cascading stop loss orders to cause traders to inadvertently sell far below their desired stop price.

 Thanks as always,